Conjunctivitis (Pink Eye)

 Diagnosis is made through examination of the eye(s), symptoms and patient history.
 Rarely, the physician may collect exudate or discharge from the eye for laboratory analysis.

 The treatment varies depending on the cause of the conjunctivitis.
 Severe or chronic conjunctivitis should be treated by a doctor.
 Newborns with symptoms of conjunctivitis should see a doctor right away.

 Allergic conjunctivitis may improve when allergies are treated.
 It may go away on its own when you avoid allergy triggers.
 Allergy medications and certain eye drops (topical antihistamine and vasoconstrictors), including some prescription eye drops, can also provide relief from allergic conjunctivitis.
 In some cases, a combination of drugs may be needed to improve symptoms.
 Cool compresses may help soothe allergic conjunctivitis.

-It can come back if you do not take steps to prevent it from spreading.
-Pinkeye caused by viruses or bacteria can spread through contact.
+Conjunctivitis can come back if you do not take steps to prevent it from spreading.
+Pink eye caused by viruses or bacteria can spread through contact.
 These have been known to spread through entire households or classrooms.

 Widespread and common worldwide, particularly in warmer climates.

-You can greatly reduce the risk of getting conjunctivitis or spreading it to someone else by following some simple good-hygiene steps.
-Wash your hands often with soap and warm water.
-Wash them especially well before and after cleaning, or applying eye drops or ointment to, your infected eye.
+You can greatly reduce the risk of getting conjunctivitis or spreading it to someone else by following some simple good-hygiene steps, such as:

 In addition, if you have conjunctivitis, there are steps you can take to avoid re-infection once the infection goes away: